Nayanika-Acharjee/GigFlow/README.md

 All core business logic (Auth, Gigs, Bids, Hiring flow) is complete and functional via API testing.

-With additional time, frontend integration would be finalized.
+With additional time, UI design would be finalized.